jonbirge/cspeedtest/README.md

 ## Usage

-Install and compile on your remove server using make.
+Install and compile on your remove server using the standard GNU build process.
 Then run as follows:

 ```
 Usage: cspeedtest [options]